-(A) Deed or long-term leasehold which evidences that you have title to or a leasehold interest in the site.
-If a leasehold, the term of the lease must be at least 50 years with renewable provisions for 25 years;

-(B) Contract of sale for the site that is free of any limitations affecting the ability of the seller to deliver ownership to you after you receive and accept a notice of Section 202 capital advance.
+- (A) Deed or long-term leasehold which evidences that you have title to or a leasehold interest in the site.
+If a leasehold, the term of the lease must be at least 50 years with renewable provisions for 25 years, except for sites on Indian trust land, in which case, the term of the lease must be at least 50 years with no requirement for extensions; - (B) Contract of sale for the site that is free of any limitations affecting the ability of the seller to deliver ownership to you after you receive and accept a notice of Section 202 capital advance.
 (The only condition for closing on the sale can be your receipt and acceptance of the capital advance.)
-The contract of sale cannot require closing earlier than the Section 202 closing;
+The contract of sale cannot require closing earlier than the Section 202 closing:

 (C) Option to purchase or for a longterm leasehold, which must remain in effect for six months from the date on which the applications are due, must state a firm price binding on the seller, and be renewable at the end of the sixmonth period.
-The only condition on which the option may be terminated is if you are not awarded a fund reservation:
+The only condition on which the option may be terminated is if you are not awarded a fund reservation;

-(D) If the site is covered by a mortgage under a HUD program, (e.g., a previously funded Section 202 or Section 811 project or an FHA-insured mortgage) you must submit evidence that consent to release the site from the mortgage has been obtained or is being requested from HUD and from the mortgagee, if other than HUD (approval to release the site from the mortgage must be done before the local HUD Office makes its selection recommendations to HUD Headquarters); or
+(D) If the site is covered by a mortgage under a HUD program, (e.g., a previously funded Section 202 or Section 811 project or an FHA-insured mortgage) you must submit evidence that consent to release the site from the mortgage has been obtained or has been requested from HUD (all required information in order for a decision on the request for a partial release of security must have been submitted to the local HUD office) and from the mortgagee, if other than HUD.
+Approval to release the site from the mortgage must be done before the local HUD office makes its selection recommendations to HUD Headquarters.
+Refer to Chapter 16 of HUD Handbook